The intranet is the unsung hero amongst PR channels.

 Pillar 2: Meetings

-The intranet’s meeting functionality involves scheduling, managing, and facilitating meetings within the organisation.
+Intranet meetings = the intranet’s meeting functionality involves scheduling, managing, and facilitating meetings within the organisation.
 It includes calendar management, video conferencing tools, and resources for virtual collaboration.

 The meetings component is designed to streamline the process of organising and conducting meetings, thereby improving collaboration and decision-making.
 It ensures that meetings are productive and that relevant resources are readily accessible.

-Effective implementation includes integrated calendars for scheduling, features for sending meeting invites and reminders, and tools for virtual meetings such as video conferencing.
+Effective implementation includes integrated calendars for scheduling, features for sending meeting invites and reminders, and tools for virtual meetings, such as video conferencing.
 It may also provide access to shared documents and collaborative workspaces where meeting agendas, minutes, and follow-up actions can be stored and accessed.

 Pillar 3: Filing

-Filing refers to storing, organising, and retrieving documents and other digital assets on the intranet.
+Intranet filing = the intranet’s filing functionality refers to storing, organising, and retrieving documents and other digital assets on the intranet.
 This includes document management systems, digital libraries, and databases.

 A well-organised filing system on an intranet includes features for document upload and download, version control, access permissions, and search functionality.
 It should support various file formats and provide a logical, user-friendly structure for organising documents into folders and categories.